-To quantify the effects of morphological traits on contest behaviours and assess the sources of variation in contest behaviour, we used linear mixed models run in the Bayesian software stan (Gelman et al. 2015) using R version 4.4.3 (R Development Core Team 2025) and the R package brms (Bürkner 2017).
-We analysed territoriality (i.e. total number of scans the focal male spent on the food patch) and aggressiveness (i.e. total number of scans the focal male was attacking its opponent) as binomial variables using a logit link function and uninformative priors.
-The models included as fixed effects focal tibia length, opponent tibia length, focal thorax length, opponent thorax length, and all possible one-way interactions between these fixed effects.
-To improve model fit, fixed effects were mean-centred and standardised beforehand.
-The models included focal ID and opponent ID as random effects to account for the fact that each individual was tested multiple times as focal and opponent.
-Assay date and test starting time were also included as additional random effects to control for a potential influence of the test day and time of the day on behaviour.
-Models were run for a total of 8000 iterations across four chains with a warmup period of 2000 iterations.
-We considered that the fixed effects and variance estimates were significantly different from zero when the 95% credible intervals of the posterior distribution did not overlap with zero.

 To examine the sources of variation in contest behaviour, we calculated the marginal 𝑅2 and the conditional R2 for each model, which provide a measure of the variance explained by the fixed effects and random effects (Nakagawa and Schielzeth 2013).
 The marginal 𝑅2 quantified the proportion of variation in contest behaviours arising from morphological variation in body size and foreleg size of focal males and their opponents.
 Meanwhile, the conditional 𝑅2 quantified unexplained variation in contest behaviours arising from individual differences among focal males and opponents in other (unmeasured) traits, as well as due to the specific day and time the behaviour was measured.
 The marginal R2 and conditional R2 were computed using the r2_bayes function of the R package performance (Lüdecke et al. 2021).

 We then evaluated the relative proportion of variance in contest behaviour arising from consistent individual differences in these traits.
 To this end, we calculated the repeatability (R) of territoriality and aggressiveness using variance estimates provided by each model as